rcrowther/quickviews/README_forms.rst

 Alternatives
 ------------
 django.views.(FormView, CreateView, UpdateView, DeleteView).
-    These are near the Simple Views, and the Django way.
+    These are near the QuickViews, and the Django way.
 But they have no default rendering, the code they generate is larger than hand-written view handling, and their control flow needs a leap of conception.

 django.admin.views